Se habla español

 Regarding brakes, the Department of Transportation requires you to have them on the trailer if it pushes your Gross Vehicle Weight over 3,000 pounds.
 Go with electric brakes, and check whether your state allows surge brakes if that’s what you’re considering.

-Get a trailer with a wood deck; they’re lighter, so you can haul more, and if you don’t have a truck yet, you’ll need a half-ton to move a landscaping trailer.
+Get a trailer with a wood deck; they’re lighter, so you can haul more.
+If you don’t have a truck yet, you’ll need a half-ton to move a landscaping trailer.

 utility trailer tires